Actress Carrie Fisher had cocaine, heroin in system, autopsy shows

-LOS ANGELES Actress Carrie Fisher had traces of cocaine, heroin and party drug MDMA in her system when she died suddenly in December, according to a full autopsy report released on Monday.
+LOS ANGELES (Reuters) - Actress Carrie Fisher had traces of cocaine, heroin and party drug MDMA in her system when she died suddenly in December, according to a full autopsy report released on Monday.

 The autopsy report could not ascertain what effect the cocaine and other drugs may have had on her system.